llm-d-incubation/llm-d-infra/quickstarts/guides/pd-disaggregation/README.md

 - **Heterogeneous Parallelism**: deploy P workers with less parallelism and more replicas and D workers with more parallelism and fewer replicas
 - **xPyD Ratios**: tuning the ratio of P workers to D workers to ensure balance for your ISL|OSL ratio

+For very large models leveraging wide-EP, traffic for KV cache transfer may contend with expert parallelism when the ISL|OSL ratio is also high.
+We recommend starting with RDMA for KV cache transfer before attempting to leverage TCP, as TCP transfer requires more tuning of UCX under NIXL.

 ## Hardware Requirements

-This guide expects 8 Nvidia GPUs of any kind, and infiniband.
+This guide expects 8 Nvidia GPUs of any kind, and RDMA via InfiniBand or RoCE between all pods in the workload.

 ## Prerequisites